artefactory/artefactory-connectors-kit/docs/source/getting_started.rst

 4. Complete the documentation:

     - Add your reader to the list of existing readers in the :ref:`overview:Available Connectors` section.
+    - Add your reader to the list of existing readers in the repo's ``./README.md``.
     - Create dedicated documentation for your reader CLI command on the :ref:`readers:Readers` page.
 It should include the followings sections: *Source API - How to obtain credentials - Quickstart - Command name - Command options*
-    - Add your reader to the reader list in the README, at the root of the GitHub project

 ---------------------------
 How to develop a new stream